ChinmayDandekar7/PRODIGY_DS_03/README.md

-Task: Decision Tree Classifier for Product Purchase Prediction
+Decision Tree Classifier for Product Purchase Prediction

 Overview:
 This task is part of my Data Science internship at Prodigy InfoTech, where I built a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
 I used a dataset similar to the Bank Marketing dataset from the UCI Machine Learning Repository.